Aalto-Electric-Drives/motulator/docs/_sources/drive_examples/signal_inj/index.rst

 Signal Injection
 ----------------

 These examples demonstrate a square-wave signal injection for low-speed operation based on [#Kim2012]_.
+Cross-saturation errors are compensated for using flux maps [#You2018]_.
 A phase-locked loop is used to track the rotor position.
 For a wider speed range, signal injection could be combined to a model-based observer.
-The effects of magnetic saturation are not compensated for in this version.

 .. rubric:: References

 .. [#Kim2012] Kim, Ha, Sul, "PWM switching frequency signal injection sensorless method in IPMSM," IEEE Trans.
 Ind.
 Appl., 2012, https://doi.org/10.1109/TIA.2012.2210175

+.. [#You2018] Yousefi-Talouki, Pescetto, Pellegrino, Boldea, "Combined active flux and high-frequency injection methods for sensorless direct-flux vector control of synchronous reluctance machines," IEEE Trans.
+Power Electron., 2018, https://doi.org/10.1109/TPEL.2017.2697209